 In the world of big business, the concept of Total Cost of Ownership (TCO) is important for both buyers and sellers alike.
 As a buyer, the initial cost of acquiring the product may be relatively small when compared to the annual cost for the maintenance and support of the product.
 Effective managers research their products in order to establish an understanding of the expected total cost of ownership over the life expectancy of the offering.
 As a seller, your clients will typically compare your offerings versus competitors from a Total Cost of Ownership perspective.
 Top salespeople understand their client's concern over TCO and incorporate this into their proposals in order to assist the buyer in the evaluation process.

 Basics of Total Cost of Ownership

 By design, Total Cost of Ownership (TCO) is a calculation designed to help people make more informed financial decisions.
 Rather than just looking at the purchase price of an object, TCO looks at the complete cost from purchase to disposal including expected costs to be incurred during the lifetime of the product, such as service, repair, and insurance.
-TCO is factored into cost-benefit analysis.
+TCO is factored into the cost-benefit analysis.

 Total Cost of Ownership Is Not New